o3de/o3de.org/content/docs/welcome-guide/setup/installing-linux.md

     Removing o3de (0.0.0.0) ...
     ```

-## Installing O3DE for Linux from a Snap package
+## Installing O3DE from a Snap package

 {{< note >}}
 The Snap package is experimental and may run into issues on some distros.
 This has been tested on Ubuntu 20.04 and 22.04 LTS